Definition§

 A term deposit is a type of deposit account offered by financial institutions where an individual deposits a fixed sum of money for a specified period of time in exchange for a higher interest rate than that offered by regular savings accounts.
 The funds are “locked in” for the duration of the term, and earlier withdrawal may incur penalties.

-Term Deposit vs Savings Account Comparison
+Term Deposit vs Savings Account Comparison§

-Term Deposit |
+Features | Term Deposit | Savings Account |

-Limited until maturity |
+Access to Funds | Limited until maturity | Always accessible |

-Typically higher than savings accounts |
+Interest Rates | Typically higher than savings accounts | Generally lower than term deposits |

-Yes, if withdrawn early |
+Withdrawal Penalties | Yes, if withdrawn early | No penalties for withdrawals |

-Fixed-term (days to years) |
+Term Duration | Fixed-term (days to years) | Flexible, no fixed term |

-Usually low, but may vary by institution |
+Minimum Deposit Required | Usually varies by institution | Usually low, but may vary by institution |

 - Certificate of Deposit (CD): A popular type of term deposit offered by banks that usually comes with a fixed interest rate and specific maturity date.